 I have also seen others that daddle and can take months to cover material that should have taken weeks–no matter how good or engaging the material.
 In this case, it takes too long for the company to realize the value they expected.

 Skin in The Game

 Both groups have taken it for granted when paid for by the company.
 They typify the phrase, “what we obtain too cheaply, we esteem too lightly.”
 An approach that solves this problem is to charge the employee a token amount (perhaps $100) and they can get their $100 back if they finish the course within 30 days–plus you expect the implementation of the concepts taught within the next 30 days.
-The employee is much more diligent when they’ve got some skin in the game.
+Another approach is to offer it for free for the first 30 days–then they pay $10/day after that until completed.
+Either way, the employee is much more diligent when they’ve got some skin in the game.